jefflester/minitrino/readme.md

 You can shut down an active environment with the `down` command.

 - `down`: Stops and removes all running Minipresto containers (exactly what `docker-compose down` does).
+  - `--keep`: Prevents the removal from containers; with this flag, containers will only be stopped, preserving any unnamed container volumes.
+Defaults to `False`.

 Sample `down` command: